Chalarangelo/30-seconds-of-php/README.md

 # 30 seconds of php code
 > A curated collection of useful PHP snippets that you can understand in 30 seconds or less.

+Note: This project is inspired by [30 Seconds of Code](https://github.com/Chalarangelo/30-seconds-of-code), but there is no affiliation with that project.

 ## Table of Contents

 ### 📚 Array